yilkalargaw/termishTheme/README.md

 # termishTheme
-A minimal hugo theme with dark-mode support designed from the groundup to look and feel texteditor.
+A minimal hugo theme with dark-mode support designed from the groundup to look and feel like texteditor.

 Note: Currently it is a working progress.